someonegp/zippyshare-embed-plugin/readme.txt

 This plugin adds a shorttag for embedding ZippyShare audio files.

-Use it like this: [zippyshare www=www39 width=680 fcolor=000000 lcolor=000000 bcolor=ffffff volume=80]file-id[/zippyshare], where width, fcolor, lcolor, bcolor and volume are optional parameters..
+Use it like this: [zippyshare www=www39 width=680 fcolor=000000 lcolor=000000 bcolor=ffffff volume=80]file-id[/zippyshare], where width, fcolor, lcolor, bcolor and volume are optional parameters.
 If you do not specify them, the values set in settings page are used.

 Variable file-id can be found in the URL, for example: http://www39.zippyshare.com/v/34497688/file.html .
 That 34497688 is file-id and subdomain www39 is server number, which are needed to paste between [zippyshare www=www39] and [/zippyshare].